zfried/astro_amase/PARAMETERS.md

        (27000.0, 31500.0): 0.034
    }
    ```

+**Notes:**
-In this case, the dictionary keys are the frequency range in MHz and the values are the noise levels in that range.
-If there are frequency gaps in the dictionary, the higher noise value of the surrounding frequency regions will be used.
+- When using a frequency-dependent dictionary, the dictionary keys are frequency ranges in MHz `(freq_min, freq_max)`, and values are RMS noise levels in Kelvin.
+For frequency gaps between defined ranges, the higher RMS of the adjacent regions is used.
+If the dictionary doesn't cover the full spectrum, the first and last RMS values are extended to the spectrum edges.

 **Recommendations:**
 - Using auto-calculation is generally the best approach but can determine too high of a noise level in line-dense surveys